-Early European explorers of the Southern Hemisphere appear to have had a great desire to see the recently discovered worlds (to their eyes anyway) as replicas of their motherland.
-The British in particular saw a little bit of Britain in most of the places they visited.
-Yet, for the resemblance that several places had for their original namesake locations I can only conclude that these seafarers must have suffered from homesick-induced acute astigmatisms.
-British individuals saw fit to compare an as far remote and arid a land as settlers could endure with South Wales, Salem, Albany and Bath.
-Some of these Southern Hemisphere namesakes resemble the original British landscapes about as much as a sunny, lush playing field resembles a dust devil: that is to say that both have something to do with soil and weather, but that’s about where the similarities end.
+Early European explorers of the Southern Hemisphere appear to have had a great desire to view their newly discovered worlds* as extensions of their motherland.
+The British, in particular, saw a little bit of Britain in most of the places they visited.
+Yet, for the resemblance that many of these places had for their original namesake locations in the northern Hemisphere, I can only conclude that these early seafarers must have been suffering from homesick-induced acute astigmatism.
+British explorers saw fit to compare land that was as remote and arid as they could endure with the lush countryside of South Wales, Salem, Albany and Bath!
+Some of these Southern Hemisphere namesakes resemble the original British landscapes about as closely as a sunny, clover covered playing field resembles a dune during a dust devil.
+Both regions have soil and weather, but that’s about where the similarities end.

 The case for preferring scientific names over common names can be made using the pines that I mentioned earlier: the king billy pine, pencil pine, celery top pine and the strawberry pine.
-All of these species are found in Australia, and none of them are true pines.
+None of these species are pines.
 True pines are members of the Pinaceae (they belong to the genus Pinus) and were, prior to human intervention, (almost) entirely restricted to the Northern hemisphere.
 The Pinaceae were named after the Greek Pites, which is a term for resin (This is also apparently the derivation of Pituitary gland).
-However, none of the Australian “pines” belong within the Pinaceae, but instead belong to sister families (the Podocarpaceae, Cuppresaceae and Araucariaceae) and only some produce resin.
+However, none of the Australian “pines” belong within the Pinaceae; instead they belong to sister families (Podocarpaceae, Cupresaceae and Araucariaceae) and only some produce resin.
 The southern group of “pines” have a very different evolutionary story to tell from the Pinaceae: a story (mostly) of Gondwana, as opposed to Laurasia .
-The mutual reference to the term pines, presumably based on superficial similarities in the appearances of the leaves, confuses the true evolutionary relatedness of these organisms.
+The mutual reference to the term pines is based on superficial similarities in the appearances of the leaves and confuses the true evolutionary relatedness of these organisms.

 My final gripe with common names is that scientific names often tell evocative stories.
 Proteus was a Greek god who had the ability to elusively change shape.
 The Proteaceae, a diverse family of plants occurring mostly in South Africa’s Fynbos and Australia’s South West floral regions, is named after this God.
 Species of the Proteaceae exhibit an incredibly diverse array of leaf morphologies: some, like Leucadendron argenteum (from the latin argenteus meaning silver) have incredibly hairy, reflective leaves giving them a silver appearance, while others are bright yellow.
 Some leaves are smooth, while others, including several Banksia species, have serrated margins.